-The concrete walls also serve as the main shield to prevent gamma radiation escaping outside the structure, as 55 carbon, being a light material, absorbs gamma rays only to a relatively small extent.
-The water in the concrete also serves to slow down and absorb escaping neutrons.

-More detailed specifications of the cubical reactor just described are given below:
+The concrete walls also serve as the main shield to prevent gamma radiation escaping outside the structure, as carbon, being a light material, absorbs gamma rays only to a relatively small extent.
+The water in the concrete though in the latter case and for long or short exposure 75 also serves to slow down and absorb escaping neutrons.
+More detailed specifications of the cubical reactor just described are given Lelow: